jasonsturges/typescript-npm-package/README.md

 Now, run your app via `npm start`.

-As an example, if your library's "*index.js*" file contained:
+As an example, if your library's "*index.ts*" file contained:

 ```ts
 export const sayHi = () => {